stephenkyang/tp/docs/UserGuide.md

 ## Introduction

-BudgetBuddy is a one stop Command Line Interface application that helps you to keep track of anything finance related!
+BudgetBuddy is a one-stop Command Line Interface application that helps you to keep track of anything finance related!
 You can keep track of your expenses better by creating and editing custom budgets, and also taking note of what deposits you have to have a better understanding of your overall spending and saving.